apache/samza/docs/startup/preview/index.md

 * **JobModel notifications** - notifying the processors about availability of a new JobModel.
 * **JobModel storage** the coordination service dictates where the JobModel is persisted.

 The coordination service is currently derived from the job coordinator factory.
-Samza ships with a `ZkJobCoordinatorFactory` implementation which has a corresponding `ZkCorrdinationServiceFactory`.
+Samza ships with a `ZkJobCoordinatorFactory` implementation which has a corresponding `ZkCoordinationServiceFactory`.

 Let’s walk through the coordination sequence for a ZooKeeper based embedded application:

 * Each processor (participant) will register with the pluggable coordination service.
-During the registration it will provide its own participantId.
+During the registration it will provide its own participant ID.
 * One of the participants will be elected as the leader.
 * The leader monitors the list of all the active participants.
 * Whenever the list of the participants changes, the leader will generate a new JobModel for the current participants.